 For a look into Four’s true depths, one must venture beyond the central game.
 The short stories available on the Drakengard 3 website introduce Four as a teetering stack of neuroses.
 Traveling with her sisters (minus Zero), Four worries about her sibling Intoners, mends their clothes, tries to keep a borrowed house clean…and then explodes into a room-wrecking fury and seethes with hate for her family.
 And herself most of all.

 Among the Intoners, Four seems caught between the thoughtless cruelties of Three and Five and the orderly lives of One and Two.
-Simultaneously fretting over and jealously loathing her sisters (the lustful Five in particular), Four is a creature of bitterness, obliterated self-esteem, and thick sediments of repression, all bottled up behind her conscientious veneer and feigned moral superiority.
+Simultaneously fretting over and jealously loathing her sisters (the lustful Five in particular), Four is a creature of bitterness, obliterated self-esteem, and thick sediments of repression, all covered by her conscientious veneer and feigned moral superiority.
 She gets no help from her Disciple, a polite masochist named Decadus.
 Ruled by his fetish, he sees Four entirely as a means for punishment—even in her refusal to indulge it.
 This only frustrates her further, of course.
 Violence is Four’s sole release, but she couldn’t inflict any on Decadus.
 That’d be dirty and bad and a dead giveaway of her darker impulses.

 All of this comes out in the playable Drakengard 3 bonus chapters, each of which focuses on a different Intoner.
 Four’s side-story sees her butchering enemy soldiers on her elder sister One’s orders, with Decadus and the dragon Gabriella tagging along.
 Sanctimonious as ever, Four laments all of the killing she carries out, and her tone nauseates Gabriella.
 Four excuses the bloodshed as necessary for One’s noble future, but she can’t pretend in the quest’s last act.
 Astride the dragon, Four chases down and incinerates a fleet of shakily defended elf pirates, who wail and plead for clemency in absurdly high-pitched voices (as though Four is massacring The Littl’ Bits).
 And Four?
 She laughs with all the racist glee of a Blackwater mercenary or an Einsatzkommando.